Meta faces a future of more legal woes and falling revenues – DW – 01/12/2023

 Regulatory scrutiny and a societal backlash

 Meta is also under increasing legal pressure.
-In early January 2023, the Irish Data Protection Commission fined Meta almost €400 million for breaches of the EU's General Data Protection Regulation in relation to both its Facebook and Instagram services.
+In early January, the Irish Data Protection Commission fined Meta almost €400 million ($430 million) for breaches of the EU's General Data Protection Regulation in relation to both its Facebook and Instagram services.

 Max Schrems, an Austrian privacy activist who has challenged Meta several times over the way it handles user data, said in response: "This is a huge blow to Meta's profits in the EU.
 People now need to be asked if they want their data to be used for ads or not."